 We love albums so much that we have included a FAQ page specifically dedicated to them!
 Take a peek HERE for more information.

 When should we book your services?

 As soon as possible!
 In fairness to everyone, we do require a signed contract and 30% retainer to reserve your wedding date in our calendar.
 Until this is received, the date is still available.
 Once we're booked...we're booked!
 Most couples book 8-15 months in advance of their wedding date, however some wait until closer to their day, and others reserve us two years in advance.
-If you are being married on a Saturday in the summer months, your date will likely be more popular that a weekday, or winter wedding.
+If you are being married on a Saturday in the summer months, your date will likely be more popular than a weekday, or winter wedding.